Hong Kong shares highlights (Guangdong Investment Ltd)

-Guangdong Investment Ltd (HKG: 0270) – Rebounded from long-term support (Click to enlarge charts) Key elements Price action has managed to stage a rebound (shaded […]
+Guangdong Investment Ltd (HKG: 0270) – Bullish signals sighted at support Key elements Price action has pull-backed and it is now resting on its upward […]

-Guangdong Investment Ltd (HKG: 0270) – Rebounded from long-term support (Click to enlarge charts) Key elements Price action has managed to stage a rebound (shaded […]
+Guangdong Investment Ltd (HKG: 0270) – Bullish signals sighted at support Key elements Price action has pull-backed and it is now resting on its upward […]

-The long-term bullish trend for Guangdong Investment appears to have resurfaced after a 4-month pull-back/consolidation phase.
-As long as the 9.18 pivotal support is not broken, it is likely to shape a potential rally to retest the 14 November 2014 swing high at 11.80 before 12.16/12.80.
+As longs the monthly pivotal support at 9.61 holds, Guangdong Investment may see an upside movement to test its range top at 10.96 in the first instance before targeting the upper boundary of the long-term ascending channel at 11.35.

-On the other hand, a break below 9.18 may damage the bullish trend for a correction towards the next support at 8.45 in the first instance.
+On the other hand, a break below 9.61 is likely to damage the bullish trend to see a correction towards the next support at 8.53.

 Source: Charts are from eSignal